 Robert S. Phillips

-Associate Professor of Physical Therapy, Neurologic Content Coordinator
+Neurologic Content Coordinator

-- BA, Baldwin Wallace College, ’07
+- Bachelor of Art, Baldwin Wallace College, ’07

-- DPT, Wheeling Jesuit University, ’09
+- Doctor of Physical Therapy, Wheeling Jesuit University, ’09

-- DPT, Kent State University, ’14
+- Doctor of Philosophy, Kent State University, ’14

-- Board-Certified Clinical Specialist in Neurologic Physical Therapy, ’16.
+- Board-Certified Clinical Specialist in Neurologic Physical Therapy, ’16

 COURSES TAUGHT

-- Motor Control Across the Lifespan, Neurological Clinical Management
+- Motor Control Across the Lifespan

 RESEARCH INTERESTS AND AREAS